LucasBaun/ThirstAlert/README.md

         - **URL**: This will be the *Discord **webhook URL*** that you obtained from step 4.
         - **Method**: This needs to be set to **POST** since we're sending data to Discord.
         - **Content Type**: *application/json*
         - **Body**: This is where you define the message format you want to send to Discord and then save your ThingHTTP.
-You can use [Discohook](discohook.org) or take the code i used for design:<br>
+You can use [Discohook](discohook.org) or take the code I used for design:<br>

             ```JSON
                       {